skogseth/jardin/linear-types-at-home.md

 }
 ```

 This works!
 The file object now needs to be cleaned up up with the `File::close` method through all possible execution paths.
-However, the problem we solved for `File::close` still persists in the users code.
+However, the problem we solved for `File::close` still persists in the user's code.
 You can't call anything that can panic (from the compiler's perspective) between `File::open` and `File::close`.
 So all-in-all this linear type is not very useful.

 But wait...
 It's not really the panic that's holding us back, it's the unwinding!

 ## Abort!
-Normally when a panic occurs in Rust the program will start to "unwind", meaning it will go reverse over the current stack and clean up anything it comes across by calling `drop` on each varaiable.
-This is causing us a lot of trouble, but luckily we can turn it off!
+Normally when a panic occurs in Rust the program will start to "unwind", meaning it will go (in reverse) over the current stack and clean up anything it comes across by calling `drop` on each varaiable.
+This is causing us a lot of trouble, but luckily, we can turn it off!
 We can set panics to abort instead of unwind.
 This means that our program will just hard exit on a panic, instead of trying to clean up neatly after itself.
-For a lot of programs we don't actually need the unwinding, so we can just as well turn it off here and explore what's possible in this new space.
+For a lot of programs we don't actually need the cleanup, so we can just as well turn it off here, and explore what's possible in this new space.
 Putting the following in our `Cargo.toml` will set all panics to abort:

 ```
 [profile.dev]